MrZoidberg/TaxCalcSoftwareDiscovery/Calculation engine storage trade-off.md

 ## Attributes

 - Performance: The ability of the chosen storage to handle complex calculations efficiently.
-- Cost: The financial implications, including licensing and maintenance costs.
+- Portability: The calculation engine shall be portable to other platforms, including web and mobile.
-- Client Preference: The client's preference for MS SQL Server.
-- Reliability: The ability of the storage to handle failures and recover from them.
-- Security: The ability of the storage to protect the data from unauthorized access.
+- Compatibility: The client maintains a legacy desktop software that is biased towards MS SQL Server storage.
+Also they have people with SQL Server expertise.

 ## Environment